You know, I started my blog, but then… things got crazy:

 With great influence comes with a lot of paid blog entries.
 While I am truly grateful for all the opportunities and blessings I’ve had for many years, writing sponsored posts consistently for years suddenly stopped being fun.
 Was it because I was no longer interested in the subject matter?
 Was it because I felt like I had too much on my plate?
 The answer is: All of the above.
 Don’t get me wrong, I will still publish sponsored content (truth be told, I have several drafts already and I hope you guys won’t mind) but there will be more editorial content.
 Blogging sponsored content vs. editorial content will not be balanced this time.
 There will be more of the latter.

-Two years later, here I am back to blogging with a renewed passion for sharing and a newly redesigned website too (have a look around and check out my new biz Always Sunday located in the category bar).
+Two years later, here I am back to blogging with a renewed passion for sharing and a newly redesigned website too.

 It was serendipity that I got a random text two months ago from my tech guy, Online Business Strategist Dart Tiglao regarding updating my blog.
 After all, it’s been 6 years since I had my website redesigned.
 What better way to begin another chapter of my blog life than with a new and cool blog format.
 Thank you, Dart & Jenn Manigao-Tan (designer)!
 I loooove my new site!